 We are a mall based specialty retailer of action sports related apparel, footwear, equipment and accessories operating under the Zumiez brand name.
-As of January 28, 2006, we operated 174 stores primarily located in shopping malls, giving us a presence in 19 states.
+As of February 3, 2007 we operated 235 stores primarily located in shopping malls, giving us a presence in 23 states.
 We were founded in 1978 by Thomas D. Campion, our Chairman.
-Our current President and Chief Executive Officer, Richard M. Brooks, joined us as Chief Financial Officer in 1993.
+Our current President and Chief Executive Officer, Richard M. Brooks joined us as Chief Financial Officer in 1993.
 Our stores cater to young men and women between the ages of 12 and 24 who seek popular brands representing a lifestyle centered on activities that include skateboarding, surfing, snowboarding, BMX and motocross.
 We support the action sports lifestyle and promote our brand through a multi-faceted marketing approach that is designed to integrate our brand image with our customers' activities and interests.
 This approach, combined with our differentiated merchandising strategy, store design, comprehensive training programs and passionate employees, allows us to provide an experience for our customers that we believe is consistent with their attitudes, fashion tastes and identities and is otherwise unavailable in most malls.

 Our stores bring the look and feel of an independent specialty shop to the mall by emphasizing the action sports lifestyle through a distinctive store environment and high-energy sales personnel.
 We seek to staff our stores with store associates who are knowledgeable users of our products, which we believe provides our customers with enhanced customer service and supplements our ability to identify and react quickly to emerging trends and fashions.
 We design our stores to appeal to teenagers and to serve as a destination for our customers.
-Most of our stores, which average approximately 2,700 square feet, feature couches and action sports oriented video game stations that are intended to encourage our customers to shop for longer periods of time and to interact with each other and our store associates.
+Most of our stores, which average approximately 2,800 square feet, feature couches and action sports oriented video game stations that are intended to encourage our customers to shop for longer periods of time and to interact with each other and our store associates.
 To increase customer traffic, we generally locate our stores near busy areas of the mall such as food courts, movie theaters, music or game stores and other popular teen retailers.
 We believe that our distinctive store concept and compelling store economics will provide continued opportunities for growth in both new and existing markets.

 We believe that our customers desire merchandise and fashion that is rooted in the action sports lifestyle and reflects their individuality.
 We strive to keep our merchandising mix fresh by continuously introducing new brands and styles.
 Our focus on a diverse collection of brands allows us to quickly adjust to changing fashion trends.
-The brands we currently offer include Billabong, Burton, DC Shoe, DVS Shoes, Element, Etnies, Hurley, Quiksilver, Roxy and Volcom, among many others.
 We believe that our strategic mix of both apparel and hardgoods, including skateboards, snowboards, bindings, components and other equipment, allows us to strengthen the potential of the brands we sell and helps to affirm our credibility with our customers.
 In addition, we supplement our stores with a select offering of private label apparel and products as a value proposition that we believe complements our overall merchandise selection.

-Over our 27-year history, we have developed a corporate culture based on a passion for the action sports lifestyle.
+Over our 28-year history, we have developed a corporate culture based on a passion for the action sports lifestyle.
 Our management philosophy emphasizes an integrated combination of results measurement, training and incentive programs, all designed to drive sales productivity at the individual store associate level.
 We empower our store managers to make store-level business decisions and consistently reward their success.
 We seek to enhance the productivity of our employees and encourage their advancement by offering comprehensive in-store, regional and national training programs, which we refer to collectively as "Zumiez University."
 We have: